huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"{seq['generated_text']}")
-"Permaculture is an ecosystem design mimicking natural, diverse functionalities and resilience, aiming to meet basic needs and prepare for climate change in communities."
+"Permaculture is an ecological design mimicking natural ecosystems to meet basic needs"
 ```

 #### Question answering